deephaven/web-client-ui/examples/component-template/README.md

 ## Usage

 1. Copy this folder into a new folder within the `packages` directory.
-1. Open `package.json` in your new directory and give your package a new name.
-Lerna will ignore any packages with the name `@deephaven/component-template`
+1. Open `package.json` in your new directory and give your package a new name
+1. Add any packages this package depends on to dependencies and tsconfig references.
+If other packages depend on this update their package.json and tsconfig as needed.
+1. Add this package to the root tsconfig references.
+The root tsconfig is used to type check all packages efficiently.
-1. In the root of all the packages, run `npm bootstrap`.
+1. In the root of all the packages, run `npm install`.
 This will use lerna to install dependencies and symlink our packages together.
-1. Add your package to the Dockerfile at the root of these packages.
-You will need to add lines to copy the appropriate files in all sections where there are several copy commands.

 ## Consuming the Component